-This classic nicoise salad comes from Daniel Galmiche’s French Brasserie Cookbook which is all about French home cooking at its best.
-Despite Daniel being a Michelin starred chef, he put together a collection of favourite recipes that are accessible to any keen cook.
+Despite Daniel being a Michelin-starred chef, he put together a collection of favourite recipes that are accessible to any keen cook.
 Heston Blumenthal wrote the foreword to the book, and says: ‘It is practical, unfussy and easy to use but, most satisfyingly, it is full of inspiring recipes that will immediately transport you to a French breasserie in your own home’.

-He starts off with a few basics like stocks, sauces and pastry which are essential in many classic French dishes, and then moves through: starters, meat, poultry and game, fish and shellfish, vegetarian dishes, side dishes and salads and desserts.
+He starts off with a few basics like stocks, sauces and pastry which are essential in many classic French dishes, and then moves through starters, meat, poultry and game, fish and shellfish, vegetarian dishes, side dishes, salads and desserts.

-From simple light snacks like croque monsieur and madame, to hearty meat dishes like cassoulet and lambshanks braised in red wine, there are so many I want to try.
-The dessert chapter is not extensive, but I’m satisfied with the classics like chocolate mousse with orange, fruit, lemon and apple tart, creme caramel and crepes.
+From simple light snacks like croque monsieur and madame to hearty meat dishes like cassoulet and lamb shanks braised in red wine, there are so many I want to try.
+The dessert chapter is not extensive, but I’m satisfied with the classics like chocolate mousse with orange, fruit, lemon apple tart, creme caramel and crepes.

 Nicoise salad is one of my favourites.
 I love all the sharp pungent flavours and mixed textures.
 The tuna sucks up the delicious dressing when it’s drizzled over when warm.

-Daniel suggests that this classic recipe from Nice can also be made with artichokes and broad beans if you are wanting to do something a little different.
+Daniel suggests that this classic recipe from Nice can also be made with artichokes and broad beans if you want to do something a little different.